May 13, 2005

 see it as a promotion, I will then be the Master teaching my young

-side note: I must also dig out my old
+padawan the mysteries of laziness (side note: I must also dig out my old

 homemade light saber, but I suppose my star wars legos will have to

-wait until they don’t present a choking hazard to my young son
+wait until they don’t present a choking hazard to my young son).

 Say what you may, but I find no proof that having a